Happy Holidays, Inside Survivor readers!

 Now, it’s time for you to decide the biggest moments and best characters of the year in the annual Inside Survivor End of Year Awards.

 YEAR IN REVIEW

-It’s now time to honor Survivor in 2022.
+It’s now time to honor Survivor in 2023.
 As usual, most of the categories are Survivor US-focused, as that’s the edition the majority of our readership is interested in.
-However, there are categories for Best International character, Best Season, and this year, we’re introducing Best International Move.
+However, there are categories for Best International Character, Best Season, and Best International Move.

-Over the past week, the Inside Survivor contributors and Patrons nominated their favorite episodes, characters, and moments from Survivor 42 and 43, plus their favorite International characters and moves from Survivor SA and Australian Survivor.
-There are four nominations in each category, except for Best Character, which includes eight (Best International Move includes five due to a tied vote).
+Over the past couple of days, the Inside Survivor contributors and Patrons nominated their favorite episodes, characters, and moments from Survivor 44 and 45, plus their favorite International characters and moves from Survivor UK and Australian Survivor.
+There are four nominations in each category, except for Best Character, which includes eight.

 Now, you, the Inside Survivor readers, can vote on the overall winners from each category below.